Xoliswa Sithole: Martine and Thandeka (2008)

+Zimbabwe's Forgotten Children (2010)

+Directed by Xoliswa Sithole and Jezz Neumann, Zimbabwe's Forgotten Children won a Peabody Award in 2010.
+The documentary explores the lives of many children in Zimbabwe and the hardships they have to face such as political matters.
+They interview the children living here, and we get a glimpse into their lives.
+Many children having to take care of their sick grandparents instead of going to school.

+Her films have regularly appeared on the programs at the African Film Festival New York, and other international film festivals.
+In 1999, she was South Africa's ambassador at the Cannes Film Festival.

 Sithole produced South Africa from Triumph to Transition and Mandela for CNN Prime Time, and the series Real Lives for South African television.
 Other film and television projects by Sithole include Child of the Revolution (2005–2015), The First South African, Return to Zimbabwe, Martine and Thandeka (2009), South Africa's Lost Girls, and The Fall (2016).
 "I have only one desire in life," she told interviewer Audrey McCluskey, "Only one – to create images that change the world."

 Acting appearances by Sithole include roles in the films Cry Freedom (1987), Mandela (1987, television), Fools, and Chikin Biznis.